-Organization of Nurse Leaders (ONL) is a not-for profit professional association committed to the advancement of professional nursing, promoting the delivery of quality patient care and influencing the development of health policy in Massachusetts and Rhode Island.
+Organization of Nurse Leaders (ONL) is a not-for profit professional association committed to the advancement of professional nursing, promoting the delivery of quality patient care and influencing the development of health policy in Massachusetts, Rhode Island and New Hampshire.
 ONL is committed to fostering the development of nurse leaders across the continuum through mentorship, collaboration and education and to providing an organized structure that promotes support, research, education, and professional development among members.

 ONL is an affiliate of AONE and has a long-standing tradition of support and collaboration with the Massachusetts Hospital Association.

 The ONL Foundation celebrated an evening of giving as one of 100 Cummings Foundation grant recipients.
 The Grant reception held on June 4, 2015 was personally hosted by founders Joyce and Bill Cummings along with their enthusiastic staff.
 As part of a $10 million local area funding award program, grantee's each received a $100k grant.
 Amongst a variety of causes, The Cummings Foundation supports smaller non-profit organizations focused on education and healthcare to name just a couple.
 These ideals parallel the mission of The ONL Association for Nursing Leadership, Science and Education.
 The ONL Association graciously accepts this award and pledges to further efforts in their community.
 For more information on the Cummings Foundation, please go to: http://www.cummingsfoundation.org/